bsu-cs222s1-spring26-smalviya/TeamH_FinalProject/README.md

-Upon entering a recipe ingredient, a series of available recipes containing that ingredient are returned
+Upon entering a recipe ingredient, a series of available recipes containing that ingredient is returned

 Authors:
 RJ Martin
 Jiahao Peng
+Dwight Williams
 Griffin B Roach